-- .17 It is possible for two actuaries properly to arrive at different results.
-Avoidance of a dispute about a difference which is not material, or explanation of a difference which is material, serves users and helps to preserve the reputation of the profession. - .18 If the reviewer has access to different data, information, or resources, or has different time constraints, then the reviewer would so report. - .19 Insufficiency or unreliability in the data creates uncertainty for both actuaries and increases the likelihood of reviewer disagreement with the first actuary's work.
-If better data are likely to narrow the range of the disagreement, then the reviewer would so report. - .20 Discussion between the two actuaries is educational to both and may reveal possible improvements to the first actuary's work.
+- It is possible for two actuaries properly to arrive at different results.
+Avoidance of a dispute about a difference which is not material, or explanation of a difference which is material, serves users and helps to preserve the reputation of the profession. - If the reviewer has access to different data, information, or resources, or has different time constraints, then the reviewer would so report. - Insufficiency or unreliability in the data creates uncertainty for both actuaries and increases the likelihood of reviewer disagreement with the first actuary's work.
+If better data are likely to narrow the range of the disagreement, then the reviewer would so report. - Discussion between the two actuaries is educational to both and may reveal possible improvements to the first actuary's work.
 The reviewer's report of those improvements assists the user to assess the utility of the review engagement.
-It may not be possible to identify those improvements that result from early discussion on matters which the first actuary had not yet decided. - .21 Review by a third actuary of the reviewer's tentative disagreement with the first actuary's work may help to put the difference between them in perspective.
-Depending on the extent of the difference and its implications for the users, the reviewer, the first actuary, or both of them together, may wish to consult, in confidence, with the chairperson or vice-chairperson of the Practice Council of the Canadian Institute of Actuaries or of an appropriate practice committee. - .22 Repealed the interests of the first actuary's client or employer and the reviewer's client or employer are opposed, especially so in the case of actuarial evidence work involving litigation or mediation.
+It may not be possible to identify those improvements that result from early discussion on matters which the first actuary had not yet decided. - Review by a third actuary of the reviewer's tentative disagreement with the first actuary's work may help to put the difference between them in perspective.
+Depending on the extent of the difference and its implications for the users, the reviewer, the first actuary, or both of them together, may wish to consult, in confidence, with the chairperson or vice-chairperson of the appropriate practice committee, the chairperson or vice-chairperson of the Practice Council, or the chairperson or vice-chairperson of the Committee on the Application of Rules and Standards. - If the review is confidential, then the extent and duration of any exemption provided to the reviewer, as such, from the application of Rule 13 (Collateral Obligations) is limited to the circumstances described in its Annotation 13-1.